 Is it about you getting the information and perspective you need for use in your own life or is it more about creating an atmosphere permeated by the supposed spiritual vibrations and impressiveness of the person giving the reading/lecture/workshop/whatever?

-We have to make sure we're getting past the realm of parlour tricks and glossy language, I think, to the real meat and bones.
+We have to make sure we're getting past the realm of parlour tricks and glossy language to the real meat and bones.
 Substance over image.

 Again, except if you're looking for parlour tricks.
-There's nothing wrong with parlour tricks or resulting Neptunian thrills, except when they're being sold as something with more long-term usefulness.
+There's nothing wrong with parlour tricks or resulting Neptunian thrills, except when they're being sold as something with more long-term usefulness and depth.

-The power of personality, especially when infused with Neptunian "spirituality," is very seductive.
-Combine that with "alternative" good looks, confidence and the particular spiritual understanding the person has developed and you can see how this may be overly influential.
+The power of personality - especially when infused with Neptunian "spirituality," glamour, and charisma - is very seductive.
+Combine that with "alternative" good looks, confidence, and the particular spiritual understanding the person has developed, and you can see how this may become overly influential.
+(Cult leaders often use this potent mix of characteristics to suck people in...)

 Piscean/Neptunian energy can have an intoxicating quality, and people can become addicted to it.
+They can take leave of their senses around it.
 They can also become addicted to the person dispensing it.
-Tail-end Piscean Age Pisces/Neptune, with 2,000+ years behind it, can be especially potent in this regard.
+Tail-end Piscean Era Pisces/Neptune energy, with 2,000+ years behind it, can be especially potent in this regard.

 There are a lot of people setting themselves up as spiritual superstars who desire the rewards and perks that go along with that superstardom.
-The lecturers, the gurus, the authors of the bestsellers, the T.V. personalities.
+The lecturers, the wannabe gurus, the authors of the bestsellers, the YouTube or T.V. personalities.

-There's a fine line between appreciating someone's perspective and skills and setting up that master-student spiritual hierarchy thing where the balance of power can be manipulated, consciously or unconsciously.
+There's a fine line between appreciating someone's perspective and skills and setting up the master-student spiritual hierarchy thing where the balance of power can be manipulated, consciously or unconsciously.

 Hold your own power always.
 Don't give it away or allow it to be siphoned off.

-There is a promoted Neptunian idea these days that you have to be "open" to everything that comes your way and that that is the meaning of diversity.
+There is a promoted Neptunian idea these days that you have to be "open" to everything that comes your way and that this is the meaning of "diversity."

 Not to me.

-This means if something confuses you, irritates you or feels wrong, you honour those feelings, take a step back and figure out what is going on.
+This means if something confuses you, irritates you, or feels wrong, you honour those feelings, take a step back, and figure out what's going on.

 This might mean out-and-out rejection of things (or people) you don't find personally meaningful or appropriate.